Labruhtoory/chatterbox/readme.txt

 https://github.com/scotch-io/go-realtime-chat.git

-Tips and instructions can be found in note.txt in the template files.
+Tips and instructions can be found in the note.txt files in the templates and services folders :)